Josephine Baker: Early life

-Freda Josephine McDonald was born on June 3, 1906, in St. Louis, Missouri.
-Her mother Carrie, was adopted in Little Rock, Arkansas, in 1886 by Richard and Elvira McDonald, both of whom were former slaves of African and Native American descent.
-Baker's estate and some other sources identify vaudeville drummer Eddie Carson as her natural father, whilst other sources dispute this.
-Baker's foster son Jean-Claude Baker wrote a biography, published in 1993, titled Josephine: The Hungry Heart, in which he discusses at length the circumstances surrounding Baker's birth based on his research, concluding that Baker's father was white, and that Baker knew that Carson was not her father.
-Academic Bennetta Jules-Rosette, author of Josephine Baker in Art and Life: The Icon and the Image (2007) wrote about the difficulty of establishing the truth of Baker's early life, given "the factual and counterfactual reworkings of her numerous biographers" and Baker's own "numerous and often contradictory reworkings of the story, which frequently lacked coherence".
+Josephine Baker was born Freda Josephine McDonald in St. Louis, Missouri.
+Baker's ancestry is unknown—her mother, Carrie, was adopted in Little Rock, Arkansas, in 1886 by Richard and Elvira McDonald, both of whom were former slaves of African descent.
+Baker's estate identifies vaudeville drummer Eddie Carson as her natural father despite evidence to the contrary.
+McDonald and Carson were vaudeville performers.

+In 1993, Josephine Baker's foster son Jean-Claude Baker published a biography titled Josephine: The Hungry Heart, which was the culmination of decades of exhaustive research into Baker's life and career.
+In the book, he discusses at length the circumstances surrounding Baker's birth:

-Josephine McDonald spent her early life on 212 Targee Street (known by some St. Louis residents as Johnson Street) in the Chestnut Valley neighborhood of St. Louis, a racially mixed low-income neighborhood near Union Station, consisting mainly of rooming houses, brothels, and apartments without indoor plumbing.
+Josephine McDonald spent her early life on 212 Targee Street (known by some St. Louis residents as Johnson Street) in the Chestnut Valley neighborhood of St. Louis, a racially mixed low-income area near Union Station, consisting mainly of rooming houses, brothels, and apartments without indoor plumbing.
 She was poorly dressed, hungry as a child, and developed street smarts playing in the railroad yards of Union Station.

 Her mother married Arthur Martin, "a kind but perpetually unemployed man", with whom she had a son and two more daughters.
-She took in laundry to wash to make ends meet, and at eight years old, Josephine began working as a live-in domestic for white families in St. Louis.
+She worked in a laundry; her mother placed her there due to her family being impoverished; she worked there in order to increase the income of her family and, at eight years old, Josephine began working as a live-in domestic for white families in St. Louis.
 One woman abused her, burning Josephine's hands when the young girl put too much soap in the laundry.